Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: A Fully Heterogeneous Threshold Model

 \section{A Fully Heterogeneous Threshold Model}

 Consider the following model with $N$ units and $T$ time-series observations.
 The response variable of the $i^{\text{th}}$ unit, observed at time $t$, $y_{i,t}$ is given by:

 where $x_{i,t}$ is $K \times 1$ vector of observable regressors, and $\beta_{i}$ is a $K \times 1$ vector of heterogeneous slope coefficients, which can be different for each unit $i$.
 Additionally, let $w_{i,t} = R'x_{i,t}$ be an $r \times 1$ subset of the regressors in $x_{i,t}$.
-The matrix $R$ is an $K \times r$ selection matrix of zeros and ones with full column rank $r$ that selects elements of $x_{i,t}$ whose coefficients are subject to the threshold effect. $R$ is known to the researcher.
+The matrix $R$ is a $K \times r$ selection matrix of zeros and ones, with full column rank $r$, that selects elements of $x_{i,t}$ whose coefficients are subject to the threshold effect. $R$ is known to the researcher.
 If $R = I_K$, where $I_K$ is the $K-$th order identity matrix, then all $K$ regressors in $x_{i,t}$ have the threshold effect and the model is called a pure threshold model, while if $R = (I_r,0_{r \times (K-r)})'$, then only the first $r$ regressors in $x_{i,t}$ are affected by the threshold, and the model is called a partial threshold model.
 An additional classification is introduced here: the model is called fully heterogeneous when $\gamma_i$ varies across units and semi-homogeneous when $\gamma_i=\gamma$ for all $i$.
+To the best of our knowledge, this is the first paper which allows $\gamma_i$ to vary across units.
+This section proceeds with the fully heterogeneous model.